lakshmi-intechcode/jng_instr_folder/weekly_cs_questions/README.md

 Explain the javascript event loop.

+What is event delegation?
+What is event bubbling?

+## Databases

+What are the differences between a relational database and a non relational database?
+Why would we use one over the other?
+What is an ORM what is an ODM?

 ## Servers

 HTTP - What are HTTP Status Codes?
 Give examples of some of each 100,200,300,400, and 500 status codes

 Requests - What are request methods?
 Give some examples

+Load Balancing - What is load balancing?
+Why is it important?

 What is the difference between UDP and TCP?
 Why do we use one over the other?

 ## Misc

+Big O - What is Big O notation and why is it important?

+What is docker?
+What is a virtual machine?
+Why do people use docker over virtual machines like VMware?

 Open Source Licensing - What are some different types of open source licensing?
 Give some examples.